Soraya2972002/chia_energy_pfe/README.md

 # Chia Energy PFE 🌱⚡

-This repository contains the monitoring and data extraction scripts used for analyzing the **energy consumption** and **storage impact** of different Chia plotting and farming configurations.
-This project was conducted as part of my final-year engineering project at INSA Lyon and ESTIN Béjaïa, **Supervised by:** Mme Clementine Gritti.
+This repository contains the monitoring and data extraction scripts used for analyzing the **energy consumption** and **storage impact** of the [Chia's](https://www.chia.net/) blockchain through different plotting and farming configurations.

+This project was conducted as part of my final-year engineering project at INSA Lyon and ESTIN Béjaïa, Supervised by: **Dr Clementine Gritti**.
 Special thanks for the guidance and support throughout the project.
 ## Repository Structure
 ```
 chia-energy-pfe/